karol-preiskorn/karol-preiskorn/README.md

-#### Hi coder I'm Karol Preiskorn 👋

 ## 🚀 About Me

 I'm a passionate software engineer and architect with a strong focus on backend development, API design, and scalable cloud solutions.
 I enjoy building robust, maintainable systems and sharing knowledge with the community.
 I primarily work on back-end development using ✨PL/SQL✨ and some years in ABAP.
 I also enjoy using `Node.js` for backend scripting and `Angular` for front-end development.

-- 🏢 **Current Focus:** PL/SQL, Oracle DB, Node.js, TypeScript, MongoDB, REST APIs, Docker, and DevOps
+- 🏢 **Current Focus:** PL/SQL, Oracle DB, Node.js, TypeScript, MongoDB, REST APIs, Docker and DevOps
 - 🛠️ **Tech Stack:** PL/SQL, ABAP, JavaScript/TypeScript, Express, MongoDB, Docker, Jest and more
-- 📚 **Interests:** Clean code, automation, open source, cloud infrastructure, and technical leadership
+- 📚 **Interests:** Clean code, automation, open source, cloud infrastructure, hyperleager
 - 🌍 **Location:** Poland